aburi6800/msx-advtest/README.md

 ## Notice

 - The message display language is automatically set based on the MSX BIOS.
-- However, by pressing the SELECT key while the “ABURI GAMES” logo is displayed, it is possible to set the display language to English even on Japanese MSX.
+- However, by pressing the SELECT key when the “ABURI GAMES” logo is displayed and operating the cursor keys, the display language can be set to English on the Japanese MSX.

 <br>